This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Acres of landscape garden bordered by historic parkland and woodland

 The garden is a horticultural work of art formed through centuries of landscape design, with influences of 'Capability' Brown and Humphry Repton.
 Four lakes form the heart of the garden, with paths circulating through the glades and wooded areas surrounding them.
 Each owner has left their impression, which can still be seen today in the layout of the lakes, the construction of Pulham Falls, the planting of Palm Walk and the many different tree and shrub species from around the world.

 Our historic parkland forms a larger footprint for the Sheffield Park estate.
 Dating back several centuries, it has had many uses including a deer park and WWII camp, and is now grazed with livestock and home to our natural woodland play trail in Ringwood Toll.
 The River Ouse runs across the bottom of the parkland and the original meanders are still visible winding across the meadow.
 This area has been transformed into a wildlife haven and is home to a diverse range of species including kingfishers, birds of prey, butterflies, and dragonflies.

-Take part in our 50 Things summer challenge in the school holidays, with everything from raft building to snail racing.
-Our map shows where some of our best self-led activities are all year round.
+Take part in our 50 Things summer challenge every day of the school holidays.
+There are self-led activities and fun bookable workshops with everything from raft building to snail racing.